WZHOU007-0912/SQL/cheatsheet.md

 **Typically, using `vachar` with an *n* value sufficient to handle outliers is a solid strategy.**

 ## Numbers
 - Integers
   Whole numbers, both positive and negative, including zero.
   Three integer types:
   1. `smallint`: (-32768 ,+ 32767)
   2. `integer`: (−2147483648 , +2147483647)
   3. `bigint`: (−9223372036854775808 , +9223372036854775807)
 - Auto-Incrementing Integers
   When you add a column with a `serial` type, PostgreSQL will auto-increment the value in the column each time you insert a row, **starting with 1**, up to the maximum of each integer type.
+Because the column is auto-incrementing, you don'y need to insert a number into that column when adding data.
+- Decimal Numbers
+  1. Fixed-Point Numbers: `numeric(precision, scale)`